PicnicSupermarket/dbt-score/docs/configuration.md

 Every rule can be configured with the following option:

 - `severity`: The severity of the rule.
-An integer with a minimum value of 1 and a maximum value of 4.
+Rules have a default severity and can be overridden.
+It's an integer with a minimum value of 1 and a maximum value of 4.

 Some rules have additional configuration options, e.g.
 [sql_has_reasonable_size](/rules/generic/#sql_has_reasonable_size).
 Depending on